“A regular and excellent service, which clients rely on for practical and well-considered advice.”

 - Bouchard No. 120 oil spill in Massachusetts

-- ammonia release from a pipeline in Iowa
+- Ammonia release from a pipeline in Iowa

-- asphalt release from a barge in Virginia
+- Asphalt release from a barge in Virginia

-- pesticide release from an ISO tank in South Carolina
+- Pesticide release from an ISO tank in South Carolina

-- incidents and criminal investigations involving oil-water separator issues for tanker, cruise ship, and cargo ship operators
+- Incidents and criminal investigations involving oil-water separator issues for tanker, cruise ship, and cargo ship operators

-- incidents and criminal investigations involving Clean Water Act discharges
+- Incidents and criminal investigations involving Clean Water Act discharges

 When maritime companies and executives face civil and criminal charges, or regulatory action threatens their companies, our maritime team is uniquely qualified to assist, with former federal prosecutors and defense attorneys who hail from the U.S. Department of Justice, Environmental Protection Agency, U.S. Coast Guard, National Oceanic and Atmospheric Administration, and other U.S. federal and state agencies.
 We know the procedures and unwritten rules governing investigations that benefit clients targeted in civil and criminal proceedings and regulatory enforcement actions.
-We can provide our industry expertise to develop commercially viable solutions for clients.
+We can provide our industry experience to develop commercially viable solutions for clients.

 How We Can Help